AdrianWeishaeupl/AutoFLpy/docs/usage.rst

 METAR related information
 -------------------------
-If a cell contains the label METAR_TEXT, autoflpy will search for METAR information at the closest airfield.
+If a cell contains the label METAR_TEXT, AutoFLpy will search for METAR information at the closest airfield.
 This also works retrospectively.

 Weather and runway information
 ------------------------------